TIMELINE-Petroplus: rapid rise and fall of a refiner

 * Petroplus’s least profitable plant at Reichstett fails to find a buyer, prompting a halt in operations as a refinery.

-* Petroplus is forced to sell its stake in the PBF venture in September.
+* Petroplus is forced to sell its stake in the PBF venture at the end of September, four months after the company said it would use $125 million raised in a rights issue to fund its portion of a PBF acquisition.

 * As of October, O‘Malley holds Petroplus shares worth $31 million or just a tenth of their 2007 peak, when the company was valued at $12 billion.